Update : April 8, 2020

 1. A History of Burma by Dr Htin Aung (my father’s younger brother)

 2. The River of Lost Footsteps by Thant Myint U

-3. Eliminate the Elite by U Kin Aung
+3. Eliminate the Elite by U Kin Oung

-4. A Burmese Heart by Daw Thinzar Maw Naing
+4. A Burmese Heart by Daw Tinsar Maw Naing

 5. Golden Parasol by Wendy Law-Yone